LADI-Dataset/ladi-overview/README.md

 For LADI v2, the authors used CAP volunteers who were trained in the FEMA damage assessment process, and we collected damage labels using the defined [FEMA Preliminary Damage Assessment scale](https://www.fema.gov/disaster/how-declared/preliminary-damage-assessments): unaffected, affected, minor, major, destroyed.
 These damage levels have specific criteria, helping reduce the subjectivity of identifying whether a structure is damaged.
 We also provide pretrained classifiers to aid in replication, and serve as a basis for fine-tuning and potential deployments.

 ## Getting Started
 The LADI v2 dataset is available on Hugging Face at [MITLL/LADI-v2-dataset](https://huggingface.co/datasets/MITLL/LADI-v2-dataset).
-This is the recommended method.
+This is the recommended access method.
 ### Default configuration
 The default configuration uses the `v2a` labels with images resized to fit within 1800x1200.
 This is the recommended configuration for most use cases.